Written by Dr. Perry, PhD

 Currently, there is no cure for psychopathy.
 Being aware of the existence of psychopaths is vital so that you do not become the victim of one.
 Strong boundaries and trusting your inner voice are essential.
 In a later post, I will discuss the characteristics that make up this disorder.

 Thank you for reading.
-Please note, this article is not meant for you to self-diagnose or diagnose others.
+This article is not meant for you to self-diagnose or diagnose others.
 This article is for educational purposes only.
 I would love to hear your thoughts about this topic.

 Ph.D. in Clinical Psychology